The best OCR software makes it simple and easy to scan your paper documents and archive them as digital PDF files.

 OCR (Optical Character Recognition) software offers you the ability to use document scanning of scan invoices, text, and other files into digital formats - especially PDF - in order to make it easier to manage all paperwork.

 These is especially as modern OCR scanning software is much more capable these days of working fast, seamlessly, and accurately.
 The latter is so important when actually trying to search through scanned documents, as poorly formatted scans means the whole process has to be repeated, with the inevitable labor wastage in relocating the documents to scan in the first place, presuming they haven't already been recycled.

-The result is an easier document management strategy, with the ability to use cloud storage or specialist cloud document storage providers in order to archive important documentation in an accessible as well as retrievable way.
+The result is an easier document management strategy, with the ability to use online storage (have a look at some of the best cloud storage providers we've found) or specialist cloud document storage providers in order to archive important documentation in an accessible as well as retrievable way.